 - Issues related to urban higher education

-Authors are expected to prepare manuscripts consistent with our article submission and editorial guidelines.
+Authors are expected to prepare manuscripts consistent with our Instructions for Authors.

 Upon receipt of a manuscript, it will be reviewed for observance of the following minimal standards.
 A manuscript not meeting these standards will be returned to the author(s) for modification and will not be placed into the review process until these standards have been met.